 Physical barriers are often a great option – but don’t expect a fence by itself to keep them out.
 Squirrels climb 100-foot tall trees, you don’t think they can climb your 5-foot fence? 🙂

 I’ve watched squirrels climb my fence and then proceed to eat an almost ripe tomato from my garden while watching me.
 Jerks.

 To fully keep them out, you’ll want to add a top to your fence – something like netting or wire mesh.
 Hardware cloth is made of metal with small holes in it, so you can easily see through it, and squirrels cannot climb it.

 Use netting or chicken wire to cover your tomatoes, as this will also prevent climbing creatures from getting at them.

-Companion planting is an ancient technique that uses plants to distract and confuse pests from finding your actual food.
+Companion planting is an ancient technique that uses plants to distract and confuse pests from finding your food.

 These are all good options for keeping squirrels out of the garden.

 Ready for a good laugh AND an awesome way to keep squirrels away from your tomato plants?